zhengxxn/adaptive-knn-mt/README.md

 ```

 This project implements our Adaptive kNN-MT as well as Vanilla kNN-MT.
-The implementation is heavily inspired by [knn-lm](https://github.com/urvashik/knnlm), many thanks to the authors for making their code avaliable.
+The implementation is build upon [fairseq](https://github.com/pytorch/fairseq), and heavily inspired by [knn-lm](https://github.com/urvashik/knnlm), many thanks to the authors for making their code avaliable.

 ## Requirements and Installation